Dentistry

 Dental Abscess Treatment

-Three treatment options are available depending on the type and severity of the infection.
-They include:
+Three treatment options are available, depending on the type and severity of the infection.
+They are:

 Root Canal Treatment

 Root canal treatment is necessary when the bacteria spread to the dental pulp and tooth roots.
-It is also necessary if there is an abscess at the root of a tooth (periapical abscess).
+It is also required if there is an abscess at the root of a tooth (periapical abscess).

-During the procedure, a dentist removes the infected dental pulp in the patient’s tooth and also drains the abscess.
-Then the root canal is cleaned, shaped, sealed, and restored with a dental crown.
+During the procedure, a dentist removes the infected dental pulp in the person’s tooth.
+They then clean, shape, and seal the root canal system.
+Finally, they cover the tooth with a dental crown.

 Tooth Extractions

-Tooth extractions might be necessary after teeth are damaged from an injury, disease, or tooth decay.
+Tooth extractions may be necessary after a tooth gets damaged from an injury, disease, or decay.
 If an abscessed tooth cannot be saved, extraction is necessary.

-During the procedure, local anesthesia is administered, and the tooth is removed using small instruments.
-After extraction, the tooth socket is covered with sterile gauze, and pressure should be applied for about 20 minutes.
+Local anesthesia is administered during the procedure, and the tooth is removed using surgical instruments.
+After extraction, the tooth socket is covered with sterile gauze, and pressure is applied for about 30 minutes.

 Dental Abscess Healing Time

 After an extraction, the infection will drain through the empty socket.
-Your tooth can take a few weeks to fully heal after a dental abscess treatment.
+The area can take ten days to a few weeks to fully recover after treatment.

-Your dentist will schedule check-ups with you to ensure you are healing properly.
+Your dentist will schedule check-ups with you to ensure proper recovery.
 You may still have an infection if you are experiencing:

 Best Antibiotics For Dental Abscesses

-Antibiotics are taken after the root canal or extraction procedure to help clear up the infection.
-Taking it without removing the infected tooth will not cure a dental abscess.
+Occasionally, antibiotics are recommended after the root canal or extraction is complete.
+This is to clear the infection.
+Taking antibiotics without removing the infected tooth will not cure a dental abscess.

 Commonly prescribed antibiotics for dental abscesses include amoxicillin and penicillin.
 Other antibiotics prescribed to people with tooth abscesses include: